Kevin & Perry Go Large: Plot

-The next day the boys go to Paul's and he makes them clean his house in return for his listening to their tapes.
-When they leave there, they spot Candice and Gemma, but again their clumsy attempts to woo them end in failure although the girls bond with the boys when realising they know Eyeball Paul and they may be able to get them into the clubs.
+The next day, the boys go to Paul's, and he makes them clean his house in return for his listening to their tapes.
+While leaving, they spot Candice and Gemma, but again their attempts to woo them end in failure, although the girls bond with the boys when realising they know Eyeball Paul and they may be able to get them into the clubs.

-The boys wait outside the girls' hotel for 4 hours while the girls have a makeover, and they are admitted to Amnesia with Kevin and Perry, but yet again the boys "strike out" when they get vomited on by other revellers and they leave, embarrassed while the girls later meet two other attractive men in the club.
+The boys wait outside the girls' hotel for four hours while the girls have a makeover, and they are admitted to Amnesia with Kevin and Perry, but yet again the boys "strike out" when they get vomited on by other revellers and leave embarrassed while the girls meet two other men in the club.

 That night, Perry videotapes Ray and Sheila having sex.
 The next day, Paul listens to the boys' music as they clean his kitchen.
 He stumbles across the parents' sex tape and shows it to everyone.
-Kevin lashes out at Perry when he realized that it was Perry who filmed them.
-Baz, Paul's manager and chauffeur driver later persuades Paul to give the video back to the boys.
+Kevin lashes out at Perry after realizing that it was Perry who filmed them.
+Baz, Paul's manager and chauffeur driver, later persuades Paul to give the video back to the boys.

-Kevin spends the rest of the day sulking around alone and becomes dejected when he sees the girls with the two other men from the club.
+Kevin spends the rest of the day sulking around alone and becomes dejected after seeing the girls with the men from the club.

-Perry spends the day at the beach where he bumps into the girls and the two men who are revealed to be gay lovers who the girls had befriended.
+Perry spends the day at the beach and bumps into the girls.
+The two men who are revealed to be gay lovers who the girls had befriended.
 Gemma reveals she is attracted to Perry and Candice admits to liking Kevin.
-Perry then runs into Eyeball Paul, who says he likes their song and he'll play it in the club that night.
-Perry hurries to tell Kevin the good news and the friends reconcile.
+Perry then runs into Eyeball Paul, who says he likes their song and he will play it in the club that night.
+Perry hurries to tell Kevin the news, and the friends reconcile.

-That night they and the girls go to the club again in Paul's limousine.
+That night, they and the girls go to the club again in Paul's limousine.
 Their track is played, but the boys and Ray and Sheila, who had wanted to visit the club, are embarrassed to find that Paul has incorporated the sex tape and the boy's love messages to the girls into the track in an attempt to humiliate the boys.

-Nevertheless, this backfires on Paul when the track becomes an instant club favourite and the entire crowd, including the girls, love the boys and their mix.
-Paul is unhappy at the boys' success and turns off the track, which angers the crowd.
+This backfires on Paul when the track becomes a club favourite and the crowd, including the girls, love the boys and their mix.
+Unhappy at the boys' success, Paul turns off the track, which angers the crowd.

 Paul becomes annoyed and attempts to destroy the boy's vinyl record but is stopped by Baz.
-Paul fires Baz who quickly punches and pushes Paul off stage before returning the record to the boys to continue the set and the crowd continue to party.
+Paul fires Baz, who punches and pushes him off stage before returning the record to the boys to continue the set, and the crowd continue to party.

 Kevin and Perry take over as DJs and keep the club dancing through the night.
-Early the next morning, Kevin and Perry finally have sex with Candice and Gemma respectively, on a beach surrounded by other similarly involved couples having sex.
+The next morning, Kevin and Perry have sex with Candice and Gemma, respectively, on a beach surrounded by other couples having sex.